Parliament of Victoria: Debate and vote

-Royal Assent
+Royal assent

-Once both houses agree to the bill, and both presiding officers have certified the votes, it is presented to the Governor.
-The Governor provides royal assent on behalf of the Crown, after which the bill with either take effect immediately, or at a time specified in the bill.
-The Governor may, to the letter of the law, withhold their approval of a bill.
-However, their capacity to do so is not unlimited and is heavily curtailed by precedent and convention.
-In the rare instances where the Governor is reluctant to provide Royal Assent, the bill may be sent back to the house of origin with suggested amendments rather than be rejected outright.
+Once both houses agree to the bill, and both presiding officers have certified the votes, it is presented to the governor.
+The governor provides royal assent on behalf of the King, after which the bill with either take effect immediately, or at a time specified in the bill.
+The governor may not refuse to assent to a bill, except possibly in extreme circumstances where the judiciary and all other constitutional safeguards were unavailable.
+The governor also has the formal power to return a bill to the houses with suggested amendments, however this is power exercised only on ministerial advice and has only been used to correct minor errors discovered in a bill before it has received assent.